For Better or For Worse by Lynn Johnston for May 06, 2013

 6. Missing large

-fiddler17 almost 11 years ago
+fiddler17 over 11 years ago

 Kids need to be taught to follow through.
 They need to learn to finish what they started.
 For as many parents that have forced their children to learn a musical instrument there are very few kids that as adults say that they wish they’d never learned the piano.
 Most of the time it’s the other way around.
 They wish their parents had made them learn something.
 I was forced to learn violin as a kid and I wouldn’t have it any other way.